Excellent | Worth a Detour

 The texture of the chicarron is too squishy for my liking, but the spicy, smoky flavor is nice, and the layer of refried beans delicious.
 The eggs are fast-scrambled and tossed with peppers.
 The spicy fajita is great with the red sauce.

-Each taco is better than the next, and pretty varied in flavor.
-The line continues to dot around the small building, and about half the orderers sit in their car’s air conditioning while they eat.
+The line around the small building never ends.
+About half the orderers sit in their air-conditioned car to eat.
 It’s hot inside and outside–but these tacos are worth it.